 This implementation, described more fully directly below, was substantially different from the GNSO's policy recommendations.
+7 i. it is an alpha-3 code listed in the ISO 3166-1 standard.

 In the final version of the 2012 Applicant Guidebook, Section 2.2.1.3.2 String Requirements, Part III, 3.1 states, "Applied-for gTLD strings in ASCII must be composed of three or more visually distinct characters.
 Two- character ASCII strings are not permitted, to avoid conflicting with current and future country codes based on the ISO 3166-1 standard."